alyssafrazee/ballgown/README.md

 Ballgown is a software package designed to facilitate flexible differential expression analysis of RNA-seq data.

 Before using the Ballgown R package, a few preprocessing steps are necessary:
-1. RNA-seq reads should be aligned to a reference genome.
+1.RNA-seq reads should be aligned to a reference genome.
 Any junction-aware aligner is appropriate.
-2. A transcriptome should be assembled, or a reference transcriptome should be downloaded.
+2.A transcriptome should be assembled, or a reference transcriptome should be downloaded.
 Any assembler or download that produces a GTF file denoting the transcriptome's structure is appropriate.
-3. Expression for the features in the transcriptome should be estimated.
+3.Expression for the features in the transcriptome should be estimated.
 + Stringtie
 + _Tablemaker_ can also do this estimation.
 Tablemaker calls _Cufflinks_ version 2.1.1 (<a href="http://dx.doi.org/10.1038/nbt.1621">Trapnell et al. (2010)</a>) to estimate transcript-level FPKMs, and provides several alternative expression measurements (e.g. average per-base coverage, number of mapped reads, etc.) for other features.
 Expression is estimated for each transcript, exon, and intron (junction) in the assembly.